-My dad left my mum for har bast friend when I was six months prenant,and there was so much upset my mum tried to kill her self all because of him,I'm now being treted for depressren.and he has done so much emotional damage to me and my 3 sons.this as been going on for 2 years
+My dad left my mum for har bast friend when I was 6months prenant,and there was so much upset my mum tried to kill her self all because of him,I'm now being treted for depressren.and he has done so much emotional damage to me and my 3 sons.this as been going on for 2 years

 I am 20 yrs old!
 I live in West Virginia.
 I already graduated high school and am now attending college, I have never met my father.
 He was ordered to pay child support, but never did.
 I would like to sue him myself to help my mother out.
-Is this possable?
+Is this possible?

 I have been living with a foster family for a year now, this is a private arrangement so that means the social services do not pay the foster family.
 Neither does my dad, my dad is refuseing to pay any maintanance to the lady looking after me and she only gets child tax credits, my dad does not...